ningzhaoAnschutz/microlive/docs/user_guide.md

 - **Export Options**: Save current view as PNG or export videos

 ### Theme and Appearance
-- **Dark/Light Theme**: Toggle switch in the top-left of Display tab
+- **Dark/Light Theme**: Toggle switch in the top-left of Import tab
 - **Color Schemes**: Consistent color schemes across all analysis modules
 - **Font Sizing**: Optimized for different screen resolutions